Manipulating Style Properties

 style.setProperty("property-name", "value");

-The 'property-name' string can be any familiar CSS styling property, such as 'background-color' or 'font-size'.
 For the 'value', units usually need to be appended using string concatenation e.g. by adding 'px' or 'rem' to the end of a variable or number.

 See the Pen Manipulating Style Properties (IMS322 Docs) by Eric Sheffield (@ersheff) on CodePen.